 In most girls, the first sign of puberty is when breasts start to develop.
 You might be 8, or you might be 13 when this happens.
 Either way, this age range is perfectly normal.
 You may also find that your nipple area becomes more sensitive at the start of puberty.
 Breasts come in all shapes and sizes.
-Some girls worry about the size of their breasts and think they are too big, or too small.
-Some girls worry about the shape of their nipples.
+Some people worry about the size of their breasts and think they are too big, or too small.
+Some people worry about the shape of their nipples.
 There is no one right way for breasts to be.
-All breasts, whatever the size or the shape, are capable of producing enough milk to feed a baby when the time comes.
+All breasts, whatever the size or the shape, are capable of producing enough milk to feed a baby if or when the time comes.

 When should I get a bra?

 There is no set right time to start wearing a bra.
 It is a good idea to talk it through with a trusted older female first.
 Then, have someone experienced come with you to buy a bra with good support and that will suit your needs.
+If you feel comfortable not wearing a bra, that is also completely fine.

 During puberty, your pelvic region begins to change so your body will be capable of bearing children later in life.
 During this process, your hips may widen and your thighs may become more rounded and you may gain some weight.
 Have a look at the other women in your family.
 Their body shapes are probably the form your own body will take.
 Women come in all shapes and sizes.
 If you are happy and healthy and comfortable with your body, then you will find it easier to be happy being you.